All benefits above are subject to account terms.

 - What should I know about The Morningstar RatingTM?

-The 3-year rating for this fund is four stars out of 175 Corporate Bond investments.
-The 5-year rating for this fund is N/A out of 145 Corporate Bond investments.
-The 10-year rating for this fund is N/A out of 85 Corporate Bond investments.
+The 3-year rating for this fund is five stars out of 169 Corporate Bond investments.
+The 5-year rating for this fund is four stars out of 132 Corporate Bond investments.
+The 10-year rating for this fund is N/A out of 83 Corporate Bond investments.
 The Morningstar RatingTM for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10- year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.